 Every night at dusk hundreds of Little Penguins return home from the sea.
 They come in groups for safety reasons, looking in all directions to avoid enemies, and several times they all rush back to the waters to make a new try.
 Finally they are brave enough to make their way to their nests in the sand dunes and around the car park.

-Watching the penguins at Summerland beach is a big show with hundreds of spectators coming every night, and all revenue is re-invested into protecting the penguins.
+Watching the penguins at Summerland beach is a big show with hundreds of spectators coming every night.
+All revenue is re-invested into protecting the penguins.

 Looking for a seal colony

 Before the penguin parade we visited the nearby Nobbies Centre.
-From there walked along the rugged coastline on a cliff-top boardwalk, looking at the wild waters and the seal rocks.
+From the Nobbies Centre we walked along the rugged coastline on a cliff-top boardwalk, looking at the wild waters and the seal rocks.

 The seal colony was too far away to see with bare eyes, but during high-season there are cruises to the seal rocks.

 From the Nobbies Centre we happened to see that there was a narrow cliff top road leading towards Summerland beach where the penguins are so we took that road.

 The ocean views from the road where fantastic all the way and just had to keep stopping all the time.
 It was partly for the views and partly for the dozens of wallabies raising their heads from the grass as soon they noticed us coming.

 All of them kept staring at us for a long long time before deciding that it’s better to slowly start jumping away.

 Spotting Phillip Island wildlife